billp/TermiNetwork/README.md

 	imageView.activityIndicator.stopAnimating()
 }
 ```

-## Logging

-> More info about cachePolicy you can find at Apple's documentation: https://developer.apple.com/documentation/foundation/nsurlrequest.cachepolicy

 ## Hooks
 Hooks are running before and/or after request execution and allow you to run a block of code automatically.
 Supported hooks are: